bohandley/vending-machine/README.md

 * Cola - 1.00
 * Chips - 0.50
 * Candy - 0.65

-  If enough coins have been inserted
+* If enough coins have been inserted Display 'THANK YOU'
-* Display THANK YOU
 * Remove product from inventory
 * Dispense product
-  If user inserts less than the cost of the chosen product
+* If user inserts less than the cost of the chosen product
-* Machine displays 'PRICE: (cost of product)'
+** Machine displays 'PRICE: (cost of product)'

 #### Job 3 - Make Change